 If any deviation from any of the standards occurs this is a breach of legal contract and will result in a loss of accreditation.
 SPCA Blue Tick® standards are based on the Five Freedoms and cover all animal needs, not just the bare minimum.
 Find out which chicken brands are available under the SPCA Blue Tick® accreditation here.

-If you have a question about the SPCA Blue Tick® Accreditation Scheme, please don't hesitate to contact us for more information.
+If you have a question about the SPCA Blue Tick® accreditation, please don't hesitate to contact us for more information.
 Have a look at some of our more frequently asked questions to see if your query has already been answered.